When Should My Child See an Orthodontist?

 - Grinding of teeth, especially at night

 Braces and other appliances may be essential for your child’s smile so be sure to have your child examined early.
-Dr. MacGinnis and Dr. Baum are very conservative with early treatment recommendations and excellent with children.
+Dr. MacGinnis, Dr. Baum and Dr. Nguyen are very conservative with early treatment recommendations and excellent with children.
 They quickly put children at ease with their patient, calm, and friendly demeanors.
 Call us at 714-974-9000 to schedule a complimentary consultation to see if your child requires immediate orthodontic treatment.